A serious cat disease

 If you would like to go ahead with a consultation, please phone our customer care team on (02) 9988-0198 so they can book you in with Dr Gretta Howard at a suitable time.
 Please ensure to include an update on whether your cat is critically ill or stable (eating, comfortable) so that priority can be given to very sick cats.

-Unfortunately, due to NSW veterinary board regulations, Dr Gretta Howard is unable to provide consultations outside of NSW but may be able to provide you with the names of vets comfortable treating FIP in your Australian state so that you can arrange an appointment with them.
+Unfortunately, due to NSW veterinary board regulations, Dr Gretta Howard is unable to provide consultations outside of NSW but may be able to provide you with the names of vets that have experience treating FIP in your Australian state so that you can arrange an appointment with them.
 Your vet is welcome to email questions regarding case management to Dr Gretta Howard for further assistance on FIP case management if required.